GoogleContainerTools/skaffold/docs/content/en/docs/references/cli/_index.md

 ### skaffold init

-Automatically generate Skaffold configuration for deploying an application
+Generate configuration for deploying an application

 ```